 APA California Chapter-Sponsored CM Credit Opportunities

 AICP Certification Maintenance (CM) Credit will be provided generally for all California Chapter programs and the annual APA California conference, APA-AICP National workshops and the annual APA conference.
 California Planning Foundation programs and Section Programs are generally provided credit as well and must be pre-approved in advance of the program.
-Please check with the California Chapter Vice-President of Professional Development for pre-approval of other workshops, seminars, conferences, and courses offered by other organizations and academic institutions or any questions about AICP/CM credit.
+Please check with the California Chapter Vice-President for Professional Development for pre-approval of other workshops, seminars, conferences, and courses offered by other organizations and academic institutions or any questions about AICP/CM credit.

 Please note that AICP/CM credit is provided based upon hour-for-hour instruction and does not include lunch breaks or other breaks in instruction.
 The program booklets for APA and APA California conferences indicate the amount of AICP/CM credit that each session or mobile workshop is eligible for.
 Please login to the National APA website to view the list of current, upcoming and past approved CM activities.

 APA California Chapter Conference

 APA California has an annual conference that is held in the fall that offers many sessions and mobile workshops that are eligible for CM credit.
 In addition to providing education for planning professionals, the APA California annual conference provides Planning Commissioner training.
 APA California is also developing sessions that will meet the needs of students for upcoming conferences.

 California Planning Foundation (CPF) Workshops

 CPF periodically sponsors workshops on topical issues.
 All revenue from registration fees in excess of nominal workshop expenses goes to the Foundation’s scholarship endowment.
 Go to the CPF website for upcoming CPF workshop information.